 I happened to be in town when the community garden was open to the public.
 They grew everything from cactus to kale.
 I received a kind welcome and invited to slice off a few paddles fresh from the plant.

 At home in preparation, I used a knife to scrape off the nettles and partial skin.
 Lutz fired up the grill and we roasted them two to three minutes on each side, topped them with goat cheese (optional), salt and pepper.
 AMAZING!

 I grilled the rest and began my cooking creation.
 Simple and easy.
 Just simmer all the ingredients together for an hour on low with a lid then use your blender or immersion blender and whip it up until creamy.
 I topped it off with a bit of cilantro, diced red bell peppers, jalapenos and a splash of fresh lime to give it a cheery holiday flare.
+Plus you can leave off the cheese if you’re vegan and use almond cheese or cashew cheese!
 Follow along below and jazz up your seasonal soup menu this year.
 It was my first experience eating these tender paddles and I was not disappointed.

 Roasted Napolis Soup

 - 1/4 tsp cumin

 - 2 small tomatillos or 3 oz green chili verde sauce

 - 1 small can 5.4 coconut CREAM

 - Salt to taste